 So, if you find a status icon or notification icon that is not covered in this guide, don’t be panic.
 You may take a screenshot and share with the community in the comment box below so that the community can help you find the meaning of such a status icon or notification icon.

-Sometimes, status icons and notification icons in Samsung Galaxy S6 are just referred as “indicator icons“.
+Sometimes, status icons and notification icons in Samsung Galaxy S6 and other Samsung phones are just referred to as “indicator icons“.

-Samsung Galaxy S6 edge share almost identical status icons and system notification icons as Galaxy S6, so this guide applies to both phones.
-In the text, we will just use Samsung Galaxy S6.
+Samsung Galaxy S6 edge shares almost identical status icons and system notification icons as Galaxy S6, so this guide applies to both phones.
+In the text, we will just use the Samsung Galaxy S6.

-Meaning of status icons and notification icons in Samsung Galaxy S6
+Meaning of status icons and notification icons in Galaxy S6 and other Samsung phones

 Although it is not absolutely required, most Galaxy S6 phones are using SIM card issued by your carrier (see this page for SIM card guide for Galaxy S6).
 When you turn on the phone, Galaxy S6 connects to the carrier’s mobile network (or roams to partners’ network).

-The mobile network status usually include signal strength and network type for mobile data connections.
+The mobile network status usually includes signal strength and network type for mobile data connections.

-You need contact your carrier to find a solution.
+You need to contact your carrier to find a solution.

 In some regions, there are no arrows in the bottom of this status icon, i.e., it could be just a plain H.